Things To Do In Dubai

 Feel the rush as you slide down from the towers of Poseidon and Neptune or fly free as a bird on the longest zip line in the region at Atlantean Flyer Zi.

-Record-breaking water slides, lazy rivers, particular areas for kids, and underwater tunnels of rays and sharks — will make up a unique and fun-filled experience under the sun.
+Record-breaking water slides, lazy rivers, special areas for kids, and underwater tunnels filled with rays and sharks will create a unique and fun-filled experience under the sun.

-The lush setting of the park is reminiscent of a tropical jungle with azure blue pools at every step.
-The private Beach is a separate area for some relaxation.
+The park’s lush setting is reminiscent of a tropical jungle, with azure blue pools at every step.
+The private Beach is a separate area for relaxation.

 A great place to spend a summer day in the water having fun.
 Everyone from children to teenagers and adults can have fun here.